 - Beginning in FY 2019 this new program includes positions and costs for Leadership Development.
-In FY 2018 and prior years, these positions and costs were part of Teacher and Paraprofessional Development (4801). - Staffing changes reflect the following transfers: - o .0 Professional positions from Teacher and Paraprofessional Development (4801). - o 1.0 Support Staff position from Teacher and Paraprofessional Development (4801). - Contracted Services reflect a reduction to constrain the budget in light of funding challenges.
+In FY 2018 and prior years, these positions and costs were part of Teacher and Paraprofessional Development (4801). - Staffing changes reflect the following: - Transfer of 4.0 Professional positions from Teacher and Paraprofessional Development (4801). - Transfer of a 1.0 Support Staff position from Teacher and Paraprofessional Development (4801).